 Of course, I can understand your concerns.
 It is, admittedly, a very special concept that’s probably not so easy to implement in large corporations.
 We spent a long time talking to our tax advisor and legal counsel to make sure that this was all legally safe and not subject to taxes.
 In a large company with all its compliance requirements, the hurdles are likely to be significantly higher, however.

 Whatever the case: I find the topic extremely interesting for our discussion here, because the option that favors autonomous early onboarding arises because we have a modern intranet in place that enjoys heavy traffic.
-The level of digital collaboration needs to be high in order to experience how team collaboration works with just access credentials, a computer, and a smartphone.
+The level of digital collaboration needs to be high to experience how team collaboration works with just access credentials, a computer, and a smartphone.

 Only when transparency is actually practiced and employees are open to new things is it possible to integrate strangers into a team – at least digitally at this point – and make the process of onboarding much faster and more effective from their first real day of work.